Paschou-Lab/ReAct/README.md

 Study ToyInput/Toy_GrpPRS.In1 Finished, 36 SNPs taken for PRS computation.
 ```

+_If you would like to compare the results with [PRSice2](https://www.prsice.info/), please use our simulator to generate individual level genotype.
+This demo corresponds to results in table 2 in our manuscript._

 ## To run GrpPRS
 Similar to MetaAnalysis, go into the directory where the `GrpPRS` locates and run:
 ```